danog/MadelineProtoDocs/old_docs/API_docs_v53/methods/README.md

 * <a href="messages.getHistory.html" name="messages.getHistory">Gets back the conversation history with one interlocutor / within a chat: messages.getHistory</a>

-* <a href="account.getNotifySettings.html" name="account.getNotifySettings">Gets current notification settings for a given user/group, from all users/all groups.: account.getNotifySettings</a>
+* <a href="account.getNotifySettings.html" name="account.getNotifySettings">Gets current notification settings for a given user/group, from all users/all groups: account.getNotifySettings</a>

 * <a href="messages.hideReportSpam.html" name="messages.hideReportSpam">Hide report spam popup: messages.hideReportSpam</a>